-I have been writing about the subject of professional wrestling since early 2001 and have carved a reputation for myself as one of the more knowledgeable writers on the internet, with over 13 years experience.
+I have been writing about the subject of professional wrestling since 2001 and have carved a reputation for myself as one of the more knowledgeable writers on the internet.

 Smoky Mountain Wrestling TV Recaps

 Smoky Mountain Wrestling was a professional wrestling promotion that ran from October 1991 until December 1995 and was owned by Jim Cornette, Sandy Scott, Stan Lane, and backed financially by Rick Rubin.
 They held shows in Tennessee, Kentucky, West Virginia, Virginia, and North Carolina.

 Below are reviews of their TV shows and PPVs.